emtee40/SurvivalManual-wiki/Apps.md

 ### Maps / Navigation

-Have a mapping and navigation solution that can work offline like [OsmAnd](http://osmand.net).
+Have a mapping and navigation solution that can work offline like [Organic Maps](https://organicmaps.app) (or [OsmAnd](http://osmand.net) for more features in complex menus).
 Download the data for your area and any other areas that you may need.
 Try it out offline (enable airplane mode).
 It may take a little longer to acquire a GPS signal, but you want to make sure it works now, in advance of the need for it to work later.

 ### Morse signal